physta/beautiful-jekyll/finite_elements.md

 <center> <b>q<sub>B</sub></b> = C &part;<b>q</b>/&part;<b>r</b> ,</center><div align="right">(2)</div>

-At the moment the hydrodynamic KCM equation is not publically included in any finite elements software to be used for regular users.
+At the moment the hydrodynamic KCM equation is not publicly included in any finite elements software to be used for regular users.
 You will have to write the equation by yourself or ask <a href="mailto:{{ "pol.torres@uab.cat" }}" title="Email me" target="_blank">us</a> for collaboration.